Thinkwise/docs/docs/sf/themes.md

 ![](../assets/sf/image230.png)
 *Theme settings for the ribbon*

-**Comment**

-The color that is selected for the ribbon will appear behind an icon of a task, pre-filter, etc. in the ribbon within the work area.
+> The color that is selected for the ribbon will appear behind an icon of a task, pre-filter, etc. in the ribbon within the work area.

 ![](../assets/sf/image231.png)